UK SIM cards - Smartphones are invaluable when travelling, stay connected while in the UK

 Where should I buy a SIM card in the UK?

 Not at the airport!
-It might be convenient to do so, but you'll be paying about £10 for something that is widely available for about 99p or even less.
+It might be convenient to do so, but you'll be paying about £10 for something that is widely available for about 99p or even less, possibly free as part of a PAYG bundle.
 There are many high street shops that will sell SIM cards including mobile phone shops, convenience stores and supermarkets.

 What kind of deal will I get?

 You will get a UK phone number with the SIM card which will begin 07, if someone outside of the UK wants to call this number, they need to replace 07 with 44, it may cost you to receive international calls, check when buying if this is important.
-Your purchased allowances will last for up to 30 days, if you use them up in this time, you will need to top-up again, if you don't use it all in the 30 days, you lose it and you need to top-up to continue using the phone with that SIM card.
+Your purchased allowances will last for up to 30 days, if you use them up in this time, you will need to top-up again, if you don't use it all in the 30 days, you lose it and you will need to top-up to continue using the phone with that SIM card, so it's really more of a short-term contract than an actual PAYG.

 To top-up, you will need to buy a card from a shop for the appropriate top-up amount of the network the SIM is on and use the code.
 Most networks won't allow the use of a non-UK registered credit or bank card to top up over the phone.